Immunodeficiency: Primary or secondary

-The distinction between primary versus secondary immunodeficiencies is based on, respectively, whether the cause originates in the immune system itself or is, in turn, due to insufficiency of a supporting component of it or an external decreasing factor of it.
+The distinction between primary and secondary immunodeficiencies is based on whether the cause originates in the immune system itself or insufficiency of a supporting component or an external factor.

 Primary immunodeficiency

-A number of rare diseases feature a heightened susceptibility to infections from childhood onward.
-Primary Immunodeficiency is also known as congenital immunodeficiencies.
+Several rare diseases increase susceptibility to infections from childhood onward.
+Primary immunodeficiency is also known as congenital immunodeficiency.
 Many of these disorders are hereditary and are autosomal recessive or X-linked.
 There are over 95 recognised primary immunodeficiency syndromes; they are generally grouped by the part of the immune system that is malfunctioning, such as lymphocytes or granulocytes.